YMC-GitHub/sophia/README.md

 ## Features adding

-- to send combine keys to not active window
+- to send combine keys to non-active window
-- capture not active window
+- capture non-active window

 get more info in [CHANELOG.md](./CHANELOG.md)